By Claire Trost

 Herbs that do well indoors in containers are things like basil, parsley, rosemary, thyme, sage, mint, dill, and chives.
 Know that basil, dill, and chives will go to seed in a few months as they are annuals and will need to be replanted.

-A good rule of thumb is to choose herbs that you commonly use in your kitchen.
+Growing herbs that you commonly use in your kitchen is a good idea.
 Then decide if you would like to start them from seed or opt for plants.

 Starting from seed is cheaper, but it will need more attention and time.
 Plant the seeds in a small container with damp potting soil at the depth recommended on the seed packet.
 Keep the seeds and soil warm and make sure they retain their moisture until seedlings pop up, then water daily.
 As the seeds grow, you may need to move them to a larger container.